Naked short selling: "Normal" shorting

 Short selling is a form of speculation that allows a trader to take a "negative position" in a stock of a company.
-Such a trader first borrows shares of that stock from their owner (the lender), typically via a bank or a prime broker under the condition that they will return it on demand.
+Such a trader first borrows shares of that stock from their owner (the lender), typically via a bank or a prime broker under the condition that they will return them on demand.
 Next, the trader sells the borrowed shares and delivers them to the buyer who becomes their new owner.
 The buyer is typically unaware that the shares have been sold short: their transaction with the trader proceeds just as if the trader owned rather than borrowed the shares.
 Some time later, the trader closes their short position by purchasing the same number of shares in the market and returning them to the lender.

 The trader's profit is the difference between the sale price and the purchase price of the shares.
 In contrast to "going long" where sale succeeds the purchase, short sale precedes the purchase.
 Because the seller/borrower is generally required to make a cash deposit equivalent to the sale proceeds, it offers the lender some security.